wolfgangjblack/ImgDataLabeler/README.md

 This folder contains the files necessary to run the data capture from the civitai postgres database and the code to download images from that dataset locally for labeling.

+1. run `python -m venv venv` to set up a local virtual env
-1. run `python pip install requirements.txt`
+2. then to get dependencies activate the venv and run `pip install requirements.txt`
-2. run `getData.ipynb` changing the query as necessary
+3. run `getData.ipynb` changing the query as necessary
-3. run `downloadData.ipynb` to save files locally
+4. run `downloadData.ipynb` to save files locally

+After this we're ready to run `main.py` in `src`

 ### Datalabeler